-Lübeck's historic old town is located on an island between the Trave river and the Elbe-Lübeck Canal.
+Lübeck's historic old town is located on an island between the river Trave and the Elbe-Lübeck Canal.
 Thanks to its unique layout and the skyline with the 7 church towers, Lübeck's old town centre was declared UNESCO World Heritage in 1987.
 Go on a discovery tour through the old town's crooked alleys.

 Until his death, the artist Günter Grass lived near the Hanseatic city of Lübeck - therefore, a whole museum was dedicated to his life and works.
-Günter Grass House is a centre for literature and fine arts and home to an impressive collection of drawings, etchings and manuscripts by Günter Grass.
+Günter Grass House is a centre for literature and fine arts and houses an impressive collection of drawings, etchings and manuscripts by Günter Grass.

 Holsten Gate is definitely a must-see when visiting Lübeck.
 The city's landmark is located right at the entrance to the old town.
 Not only its outside is impressive.
 The gate's interior is home to the permanent exhibition "The Power of Trade", where you have the chance to learn interesting facts about the Hanseatic city.